 a) Styles from history (before the advent of modernism), including traditional styles which draw from history but are influenced by modern building methods

-c) Transitional styles encompass the happy marriage between the two worlds and the endless possible style arrangements there
+c) Transitional styles encompass the happy marriage between the two worlds of modern and traditional and explore endless possible stylistic arrangements

-d) Modern and postmodern styles from the more recent past are pretty well established
+d) Modern and postmodern styles from over the last century

-Let’s see what those initial thirty “main” design styles look like separated into the five categories (also alphabetical order):
+Let’s see what the thirty most popular design styles look like separated into the five categories (alphabetical order):

 |Art Deco and Nouveau||Bohemian||Biophilic|